search

 Underwriters must be vigilant for any red flags that may indicate a borrower is a high-risk candidate.
 This could include inconsistent income, high debt-to-income ratios, or a history of late payments.
 Ignoring these warning signs can lead to loans being approved for borrowers who are likely to default.

-Underwriters must also assess the property being financed to ensure it meets certain standards and does not have any significant issues that could affect its value or the borrower's ability to repay the loan.
+Underwriters must assess the property being financed to ensure it meets certain standards and does not have any significant issues that could affect its value or the borrower's ability to repay the loan.
 Overlooking property issues can result in loans being approved for properties that are overvalued or have serious defects.

 • Inadequate Risk Assessment: